-These smaller Colorado ski areas are seldom spoke of outside their local mountain towns.
-They’re tiny hills funded from local government, donations and ticket sales.
-Their chairlifts are relics, their atmosphere is mellow and the times are fun!
+These smaller Colorado ski areas are seldom spoken of outside their local mountain towns.
+They’re tiny hills funded by local government, donations, and ticket sales.
+Their chairlifts are relics, their atmosphere is mellow and the times are fun.

 Skiing, the way it used to be – Lake City Ski Hill